 This is my final installment on Paris, I know, I’m a bit behind, I got a little busy and somewhat distracted, it’s been hard to stay focused these days.
 That said, it’s given me time to think or reflect on the entire experience.
 Before leaving for Paris, I was slightly worried, what if I don’t love it there, well, that lasted a day.
 Surprised?
 I wondered about a lot of things, to the point my head hurt, or maybe that was the wine?
 How do you know if where you live is home?

 There aren’t too many options in Canada that I would choose to live in.
 Toronto is a big city which is a plus but lacks charm, where are their patios?
-Montreal is pretty and has a lot of history but it hasn’t really evolved in my books, the prairies, uh no….Calgary or Edmonton, I can’t even.
-Ok, so I sound like Canada’s snobby big sister, I’m ok with that.
+Montreal is pretty and has a lot of history, but it hasn’t really evolved in my books, the prairies, uh nope!
+Calgary or Edmonton?
+I can’t even go there.
+I sound like Canada’s snobby big sister, I’m ok with that.
 I live in Vancouver, one of the prettiest cities in the world but is that enough?
-I would compare Vancouver along with dating a model, it’s very beautiful to look at but if there isn’t a lot in common, I think you would tire of just another pretty face.
-Meaning, I have never been your typical outdoors girl, I have never been shy about admitting that fact and at some point for me, perhaps all this beauty isn’t enough?
-I struggle with this and I hear your disbelief, Vancouver is beautiful but it’s still a small town relative to the big players out there.
+Vancouver is like dating a model, it’s wonderful to look at, but if there isn’t a lot in common, I think you would tire of just another pretty face.
+Meaning, I have never been your typical outdoors girl, I have never been shy about admitting this fact, and at some point for me, perhaps all this beauty isn’t enough for me?
+I struggle with this, and I hear your disbelief.
+Vancouver is beautiful, but it’s still a small town relative to the big players out there.

 “Home is where the heart is” I know my home will always be with my family and friends.
-As for the “forever” love, its out there and when I find it, I hope it too will turn my switch on inside, give me a surge of energy and make me come alive.
+As for the forever love, it’s out there, and when I find it, I hope it too will turn my switch on inside, give me a surge of energy and make me come alive.
 As for Paris, I will always call it home, maybe someday a forever home with my forever love.